Broad Marsh: History

-Redevelopment
+Regeneration

 Shopping centre

-Nottingham City Council, owners of the land leasehold on the centre, had as of 2013 been attempting to encourage development at Broadmarsh for "almost two decades".
+Nottingham City Council, owners of the land leasehold on the centre, had as of 2013 been attempting to encourage development at Broad Marsh for "almost two decades".
 Their 2002 development brief called for a development that "respects the urban grain of the City Centre, with clear streets and urban blocks of buildings to provide for legibility, separate identity and future flexibility" with a clear north–south route linking Nottingham's Old Market Square and railway station, stating, "This route must take the form of a pedestrianised public street."

 In November 2002, plans to demolish the existing shopping centre, car park, and adjoining Broadmarsh bus station were approved.

 In April 2007, a plan nearly identical to that proposed in 2002 was approved.
 The three-year redevelopment plan would have involved the demolition of much of the centre, the car park, and the adjoining bus station.

 In November 2011, it was announced that Capital Shopping Centres (CSC), owners of the Victoria Shopping Centre, just north of the city centre, had bought Westfield's stake in Broadmarsh.
 The purchase prompted an investigation by the Office of Fair Trading and the Competition Commission, which was concerned the company's monopoly over the city's shopping centres could negatively impact competition.